 3 – Serial Killer with Piers Morgan

 This one absolutely got me hooked.
-The way Piers could just sit there, rile up a convicted Serial Killer who is spending the rest of their lives in prison, and completely piss them off.
+The way Piers could just sit there, rile up a convicted Serial Killer who is spending the rest of their life in prison, and completely piss them off.
 It just blows me away!

 In this docuseries, Morgan does just that.
 He gets to spend 1 hour asking a bunch of Serial Killers whatever the hell he wants, regardless of how personal they are.
 It’s really interesting to see some of the reactions.
 Hope they do another Season!